cinemascience/cinema_components/readme.md

 - **redrawHighlightedPoints()** Redraw all the currently highlighted points.
 Actual implementation depends on the particular subclass of ScatterPlot.
 - **redrawOverlayPoints()** Redraw all of the overlay data.
 Actual implementation depends on the particular subclass of ScatterPlot.
 - **getPlottablePoints(selection)** Filter the given selection to only the indices of data that can be plotted and return the new selection.
 Data cannot be plotted if it has NaN or undefined values in at least one of the two dimensions being viewed.
+- **updateData()** Should be called whenever the database's data has been changed.
+After calling this, setSelection should be called as well to update.
 ### Difference between ScatterPlotSVG and ScatterPlotCanvas
 The contents of pointContainer is different for the SVG and Canvas versions of ScatterPlot.
 For SVG, pointContainer contains an SVG element with groups inside it for selected points, highlighted points and overlay points, classed '.selectedPoints', '.highlightedPoints' and '.overlayPoints' respectively.
 Each group contains SVG Circle elements.
 For Canvas, pointContainer contains canvases classed '.selectedCanvas', '.highlightedCanvas', and '.overlayCanvas' where points are drawn.
 There is also an invisble canvas '.indexCanvas' that is used for determining mouse events.